 Now sometimes your PD will be written as two numbers, say 63/61.
 The first number is your far distance, and the second number is your near distance.
 If you’re ordering just single vision lenses, then you only need your far distance.
-But if you’re looking for progressives or bifocals, then you’ll also need your near distance.
+But if you’re looking for free-form progressives or bifocals, then you’ll also need your near distance.

 That’s it.
 Good luck measuring!
 Bye!

 PD or pupillary distance refers to the distance in millimeters between the center of one pupil to the center of the other.
 Having a correct PD on your glasses prescription insures that you are looking through the ideal spot in your lenses.
 If this number was not provided on your prescription by your eye care professional, you can measure it yourself.

 Note that the average PD is between 57 and 65mm, and an average of 62mm.
 For bifocal and free-form progressive lenses, two PD values are needed.
 In these cases, EyeBuyDirect recommends getting your PD directly from your eye care professional.